 Not unlike Savannah’s notoriety for the quirky and trendy, Savannah Square Pops celebrates the sweetness of the city’s history by translating some of its landmarks into popsicle flavors.

 Savannah Square Pops (or SSP) opened up their first shop at 347 Martin Luther King, Jr. Boulevard, where they sell 22 unique and homemade flavors of popsicles, each one named for the city’s signature squares.
 Flavors include the Chippewa Square Pop, which tastes like blueberry basil, and the Pulaski Square Pop, which combines chocolate and pretzel with salted caramel.

 Tara Travers Hart, the SSP director of marketing and one of the shop’s three owners, said that SSP’s mission is to support the preservation of Savannah’s beautiful squares through the sale of SSP’s pops.

-“In the near future, we plan on donating to a preservation society to help revitalize and keep these historic squares pristine,” Hart said.
+“We plan on donating to a preservation society to help revitalize and keep these historic squares pristine,” Hart said.

 “The idea for SSP came from my partner, Royce Patrick, who moved here from Birmingham, Alabama,” Hart said.
 “Royce is the owner of two additional restaurants in the area, and realized the potential for a gourmet ice pop store in the city of Savannah.
 With its booming tourism industry and Savannah’s trendy food scene, he recognized that our handcrafted ice pops would bring the perfect flare to our city.”